bonitasoft/bonita-doc/md/customize-living-application-theme.md

 ## Prerequisites

 * An Internet connection to fetch maven and npm repositories
-* Maven basics
+* Maven basic knowledge
-* CSS basics
+* CSS basic knowledge

-## Create a Theme project
+## Create a theme project

-When you create a new theme (Right click in Project Explorer > New > Theme...), you start with a default project layout based on [Sass](https://sass-lang.com/) preprocessor and SCSS syntax.
+When you create a new theme (right click in Project Explorer > New > Theme...), you start with a default project theme based on [Sass](https://sass-lang.com/) preprocessor and SCSS syntax.

 ::: info
-**Note:** Sass is a css preprocessor and SCSS syntax is a superset of CSS 3.
-You can just write classic css 3 in a .scss file.
+**Note:** Sass is a CSS preprocessor and SCSS syntax is a superset of CSS 3.
+You can just write classic CSS 3 in a .scss file.
 :::

-### Default project layout
+### Default project theme

 ```
 myCustomTheme